zikula/zikula-docs/Users Manual/Introduction.rst

 The fourth section will be a cookbook where we present common functionality that users of Zikula want to create in their sites and how you can do them in Zikula.

-Finally, we will close out the manual looking at Module and plugin development and how you, with a little programming background, can contribute to the Zikula projecct.
+Finally, we will close out the manual looking at Module and plugin development and how you, with a little programming background, can contribute to the Zikula project.